retromp3/retro/README.md

 [![Discord](https://badgen.net/discord/members/6v9TEhn)](https://discord.retromusic.co/)

 Retro aims to bring back the iPod Classic experience to iOS and Android.
-I originally started working on it nearly 2 years ago and have been maintaining it myself since.
-I've since open-sourced it because I can't work on this as actively as I'd like, but I'm doing the best that I can :)

 Retro currently only works with Spotify.
 Apple Music support is ongoing with no planned release date.

 # Installation